yongbinfeng/DeepMETStudies/README.md

 ## Recoil Resolutions

-Code used to compare the responses and (un)scaled resolutions of different recoil estimators
+Some scripts used to compare the responses and (un)scaled resolutions of different recoil estimators

 ## Recoil Corrections